Chinmayamission/CFF/docs/responses/views.md

 }
 ```

-#### Custom expressions
+#### Payment expressions

-To show the value of a custom expression, set the `queryType` to `expr` and specify the expression value in `queryValue` .
+To show the value of a payment expression, set the `queryType` to `expr` and specify the expression value in `queryValue` .
 For example, this could be useful for showing the amount a user has paid for a particular item by doing a price calculation.

 ``` json
 {